AvoDerm Adult Dog Food Review

 According to our data, this AvoDerm recipe provides complete & balanced nutrition for all life stages.
 In other words, this formula is AAFCO approved.

-AvoDerm Adult Dog Food Lamb Meal & Brown Rice Formula is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.
+AvoDerm Adult Dog Food Chicken Meal & Brown Rice Formula is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for all life stages.

-We'll begin this review of AvoDerm Adult Dog Food Lamb Meal & Brown Rice Formula with a detailed discussion of the ingredients.
+We'll begin this review of AvoDerm Adult Dog Food Chicken Meal & Brown Rice Formula with a detailed discussion of the ingredients.

-The first ingredient is lamb meal.
-Lamb meal is produced by cooking lamb using a process called rendering.
-The rendering process dramatically reduces the natural moisture of lamb and thereby results in a highly condensed protein source.
+The first ingredient is chicken meal.
+Chicken meal is produced by cooking chicken using a process called rendering.
+The rendering process dramatically reduces the natural moisture of chicken and thereby results in a highly condensed protein source.

 The second ingredient is ground brown rice.
 Ground brown rice is naturally rich in fiber and various minerals including manganese, phosphorus, and magnesium.
 Relative to other grains, ground brown rice is easy to digest.